Gender Wage Gap Ad-Hoc Committee Chair: Katherine Wentzell

 - 2012: BPW Canada declares Equal Pay Day in Canada is March 18th.
 Proclamation Request was denied at the Calgary City Hall.
-The Mayor of Calgary issues a Letter of Recognition.
+The Mayor of Calgary issues a Letter of Recognition (in 2013).
 However, the Mayor of Selkirk formerly proclaims Equal Pay Day.

 - Proclamations: BPW Selkirk has succeeded in proclaiming Equal Pay Day from 2012 to 2019.
 Proclamations have been signed by the Mayor of Selkirk.

 BPW Canada is encouraging business and community leaders across the country to ask the Mayors in their respective communities to Proclaim March 18th as National Equal Pay Day.

 Proclamations are used to provide recognition of extraordinary achievements, to honour occasions of significance and to increase public awareness of issues of importance with the hope of improving the overall well-being of our communities.

 Take up the Equal Pay Day Proclamation Challenge!
 To get you started to feel free to adapt the sample proclamation and guidelines posted below.